 - Shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Very bad headache.

-- Very bad and sometimes deadly bowel problems like bleeding, swelling, and tearing have happened with this medicine.
+- Very bad bowel problems like bleeding, swelling, and tearing have happened with sodium polystyrene sulfonate powder.
+Sometimes, this has been deadly.
 Most people who had these problems were also taking sorbitol.
 The chance of these problems may be raised if you have low blood volume, kidney disease, or if you have ever had bowel disease or surgery.
-Call your doctor right away if you have black, tarry, or bloody stools; hard stools (constipation); belly pain; swelling of the stomach; or throwing up blood or throw up that looks like coffee grounds.
+Call your doctor right away if you have black, tarry, or bloody stools; constipation; stomach pain; swelling of the stomach; or throwing up blood or throw up that looks like coffee grounds.

 What are some other side effects of Sodium Polystyrene Sulfonate Powder?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: